Important Tips and Guidance for 2018 Applications

 Including items/options without checking their eligibility

-Every option or item has guidance stating when they are eligible.
-Do not assume that similar options from previous schemes have retained the same eligibility requirements, always check the latest guidance.
+Every option or item has guidance stating when it is eligible.
+It is a common error to assume that similar options from previous schemes have retained the same eligibility requirements.
+Always check the latest AECS guidance.

 Also, please pay attention to the best practice that is outlined in the supporting guidance for options and items, as this will help ensure that you meet the scheme requirements.

-The table below shows common causes of errors relating to options and capital items:
+The table below shows common / potential causes of errors relating to options and capital items:

 |Targeted options||If an option is not on the list for your holding, you cannot apply for it unless you submit an endorsement with your application.
 Otherwise the whole application may become ineligible. |